NACHMO PROMPTS 2019

-Lens: For those participating in our NACHMO Film Project and have the goal of working on a dance film short.
+Lens: For those with the goal of working on a dance film short.

 Feel free to post to instagram with the hashtag #NACHMO2019 so everyone can see what you've made! @nachmodance will post some of our favorite submissions on our instagram account.

 Prompt: State your name and NACHMO goal for the month on social media!